themysticsavages/sulphurous/README.md

-<h1 align='center'>scratchhh.xyz - a clone of Scratch that isn't dead</h1>
+<h1 align='center'>sulphurous.cf - a clone of Scratch that isn't dead</h1>

 ![badge](https://img.shields.io/codacy/grade/a69a147a35534c83bc02a32687fa80da)

 ![root](https://raw.githubusercontent.com/ajskateboarder/stuff/main/scratchhh.web/scratchhh.web.png)

-scratchhh.xyz is a clone of MIT's Scratch website built with Python, the Flask framework, and plain old HTML and JavaScript.
+sulphurous.cf is a clone of MIT's Scratch website built with Python, the Flask framework, and plain old HTML and JavaScript.
 No complicated react.js stuff here!

 # Highlights
   - A consistent and built-in dark mode